-More than likely you stumbled across Peter Leeds while randomly googling about penny stocks and now you’re looking for a honest review as there is very little information from previous members.
+More than likely you stumbled across Peter Leeds while randomly googling about penny stocks and now you’re looking for an honest review as there is very little information from previous members.
 With so many scammers online selling their own newsletter with no real track record, it’s hard to trust anybody.
-On the other hand Peter is one of the leading authorities on the subject of penny shares and has been around since 1995, selling over 41,000 subscriptions.
+On the other hand, Peter is one of the leading authorities on the subject of penny shares and has been around since 1995, selling over 41,000 subscriptions.

 How He Got Started

 Mr Leeds started trading at 14 years, investing $4,000 into a small unknown company called Siberian Pacific Resources.
 Within two weeks lost his entire investment and learned a valuable lesson about the dangers of penny stock investing.
 He spent the next couple of years learning how to research micro cap stocks for himself.
 He studied the work of investing legends Warren Buffet and Peter Lynch, reading dozens of financial books.
 He began by paper trading which was the biggest catalyst to his success, experimenting with different trading strategies and eventually developing his own investment system, now known as Leeds Analysis.

 Here’s a Paid Advertisement of Peter on Stock Watch